 The proposed law would al low judges and the state Board of Pardons and Paroles to issue "certificates of rehabilitation" to convicts who don’t pose a public danger.
 It would require public housing authorities, em ployers and state licensing agencies to consider those certificates while evaluating job and housing applicants, but not mandate that their applications be approved.
-A similar bill with stronger mandates died in this year’s legislative session after housing officials worried about be ing forced to accept convicts into their complexes.

 "What is the concern?
 The safety of the residents and staff, especially the seniors and people with disabilities," said Scott Bertrand, executive dir ec tor of the Enfield Housing Authority.
 Bertrand said housing officials already consider criminal backgrounds, so he wasn’t quite sure why a new law is needed.

 The Connecticut Business & Industry Association, which rep resents 10,000 companies in the state, doesn’t oppose such legislation.
 In fact, the group has been trying to get companies to hire ex-cons, said Peter Gioia, vice president and an economist with the CBIA.